quiqupltd/ktsllex/README.md

 The path to the schema files is passed into `mix create_schemas` via `--base=./path/to/schemas/json`.

-It expects to find two files there, one ending `-key.json` and one `-value.json`.
+It expects to find a single file there for the schema.

 Example: If this command was used: